balderdashy/sails-docs/reference/websockets/resourceful-pubsub/subscribe.md

 ### Notes

+> + Be sure and check `req.isSocket === true` before passing in `req` to refer to the requesting socket.
+The provided `req` must be from a socket request, not just any old HTTP request.
-> -`subscribe` will only work with requests made over a socket.io connection (e.g. using `io.socket.get()`), *not* over an http connection (e.g. using `jQuery.get()`).
+> +`subscribe` will only work with requests made over a socket.io connection (e.g. using `io.socket.get()`), *not* over an http connection (e.g. using `jQuery.get()`).
 See the [sails.io.js socket client documentation](http://sailsjs.org/documentation/reference/web-sockets/socket-client) for information on using client sockets to send WebSockets/Socket.io messages with Sails.